Alain Badiou's Mistake: Two Postulates of Dialectic Materialism: Conclusion---Badiou Inside Out

 Bell, \textit{Toposes and Local Set Theories: An Introduction}, 1988.

 Borceux, \textit{Handbook of Categorical Algebra.
 Basic Theory.
 Vol. I.}, 1994.

 Goldblatt, \textit{The Categorical Analysis of Logic}, 1984.

-Wyler, \textit{Lecture Notes on Topoi and Quasi-Topoi}, 1991. }.
-The philosophical implications, in contrast, support the claim that such an 'accident' occurs philosophically on purpose.
+Wyler, \textit{Lecture Notes on Topoi and Quasi-Topoi}, 1991. }?
+Was it by chance that Badiou encounters phenomenology only in a way constrained by 'intuitionist logic' internal to Heyting algebras?
+At least, Badiou himself hardly counts as an 'intuitionist', for in the \BE\ he announces that 'that intuitionism has mistaken the route in trying to apply back onto ontology criteria of connection which \textit{come from elsewhere}, and especially from a doctrine of mentally effective operations'.
+He even declares that 'intuitionism is a prisoner of the empiricist and illusory representation of mathematical objects'\endnote{Ibid., 249.}.
+But the reduction to local topoi, bounded by their dialectic languages or 'logics', could serve another, more philosophical purpose.

-Indeed, Badiou\footnote{Badiou, \textit{Logics of Worlds}, 2009. p.
-300.}, consequentially, claims to be able to contribute to several philosophical debates on the basis of these inadequate premises.
-The first problem he discusses has been haunting philosophy since the atomists Democritus to Lucretius, who 'had glimpsed the possibility of an infinite plurality of worlds'.
-Especially this concerns the capacity of set theory to reflect upon infinity --- the possibility of 'void' ascribing infinity to being-there.
-As Badiou\footnote{Ibid. p.
-300} continues, to Aristotle the question of the 'arrangement of the world [which] is essentially finite' he claims that the problem persisting 'at the heart of the Kantian dialectic'.
-Even if Badiou is right about the problem which persists, one should question whether the ultimate focus should be put on the initial object 'void' (in $\sets$) rather than on the \textit{category theoretically relevant, terminal object One} in ascribing --- or rather prescribing the regime of infinity which the world (topos) can grasp.
-From the topos-theoretic perspective the first question --- the void ascribing infinity --- should probably be displaced by the contrary question in which the One terminates the worldly finitude whilst simultaneously reflecting the infinity of the world: the One itself could retain an infinite number of subobjects.
-This falsifies Badiou's argument against Leibniz's 'constructivism' which grounds on Badiou's reduced 'analytics' rather than Leibniz --- and other 'mysticists' --- themselves.
+Indeed, Badiou\endnote{Badiou, \textit{Logics of Worlds}, 2009. p.
+300.} consequentially claims to be able to contribute to several philosophical debates.
+The first problem he discusses has been haunting philosophy since Democritus and Lucretius, who 'had glimpsed the possibility of an infinite plurality of worlds'.
+Especially this concerns the capacity of set theory to reflect upon infinity.
+As Badiou\endnote{Ibid. p.
+300} continues, to Aristotle the question of the 'arrangement of the world [which] is essentially finite'---a problem to persist 'at the heart of the Kantian dialectic'.